MicrosoftDocs/ATADocs/ATPDocs/deploy/directory-service-accounts.md

 Install-ADServiceAccount -Identity 'mdiSvc01'
 ```

-## How to validate that the domain controller can retrieve the gMSA's password
+### Validate that the domain controller can retrieve the gMSA's password

 To validate that the server has the required permissions to retrieve the gMSA's password, run the following PowerShell command: